jlgarcia75/edge-ai-projects/README.md

 ```

 ## Stand Out Suggestions
-### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 ### Edge Cases
 #### Number of faces detections
 The program works only when a single face is detected in the input.
 When more than one face is detected, a message shows in the video, and on the terminal.